jlouisbru/canvas-quiz-from-sheets/README.md

     *   Configure the `CanvasQuiz_Config` sheet with your Canvas URL, Course ID, quiz title, and points.
     *   Run **Extra Menu > Create Quiz on Canvas**.
     *   A summary will appear.
 The quiz will be created as **UNPUBLISHED** in your Canvas course.

-## 📂 Code Structure

-The Apps Script project is organized into the following main files/modules:

-*   **`CreateCanvasQuiz.gs`:** Contains the main `onOpen` function, global constants, and the `QuestionShuffler`, and `CanvasQuizCreator` modules/objects.
-    *   `QuestionShuffler`: Handles the logic for selecting questions.
-    *   `CanvasQuizCreator`: Handles the logic for creating quizzes on Canvas.
-*   **`UiUtils.gs`:** Contains helper functions for displaying toast messages and dialogs (if you implemented this).

 ## 📊 Configuration Sheets Detailed